ZaraZabin/shinchan-demo/README.md

 # shinchan-demo
-this is my first Git Repository.
+this is my first Git Repositor.
+Author-My name is zara